-(II).
-The Company along with its Partner (Hood Energy Limited) (hereinafter together referred to as "Joint Operation") are parties to a working interest in oil and gas blocks situated in the Republic of Yemen, as disclosed in note 1.
+(II) The Company along with its Partner (Hood Energy Limited) (hereinafter together referred to as "Joint Operation") are parties to a working interest in oil and gas blocks situated in the Republic of Yemen, as disclosed in note 1.
 A commitment arose as a result of a possible obligation relating to the Work Programs governed under the PSAs which were executed between the Joint Operation and the Republic of Yemen for Blocks 34 and 37 amounting to USD 25 million (the Company's interest is USD 17.5 million).
-This commitment was secured by standby letters of credits amounting to USD 25 million (the Company's interest is USD 17.5 million) issued by the Joint Operation to the Republic of Yemen, represented by the Yemeni Ministry of Oil and Minerals.
+This commitment was secured by standby letters of credits amounting to USD 25 million (the Company's interest is USD 17.5 million) issued by the Joint Operation to the Republic of Yemen, represented by the Yemeni Ministry of Oil and Minerals (MOM).

 Considering the civil war and deplorable security situation in Yemen, the Joint Operation declared force majeure and thereafter terminated the PSAs for the Yemen Blocks 34 and 37.
 As the force majeure declaration was rejected by the Republic of Yemen, the Joint Operation obtained injunction from Honourable Bombay High Court for restraining bankers from honouring any demand of the Republic of Yemen under the standby letters of credits.
-An appeal was filed by United Bank Limited before the Bombay High Court for vacating the injunction.
+An appeal was filed by United Bank Limited (UBL) before the Bombay High Court for vacating the injunction.
 A Consent Order was passed by the Court thereof stating that the banks shall not make any payment till the International Chamber of Commerce (ICC) Arbitration being pursued by parties remained pending unless any challenges to an adverse Arbitral Award have been set aside.

-The Joint Operation as Claimants pursue an arbitration against the Republic of Yemen before the ICC Paris in accordance with the dispute resolution clause of the PSAs for declaring validity of the force majeure notice and subsequent termination (resulting in the termination of standby letters of credits).
-The ICC Tribunal has ruled in favour of the Claimants stating that Force Majeure event existed and the PSAs were validly terminated by the Claimants and that Letter of Credit for non-fulfilment of Minimum Work Obligation cannot be drawn by the Republic of Yemen.
+The Joint Operation as Claimants pursued an arbitration against the Republic of Yemen before the ICC Paris in accordance with the dispute resolution clause of the PSAs for declaring validity of the force majeure notice and subsequent termination (resulting in the termination of standby letters of credits).
+The ICC Tribunal has ruled in favour of the Claimants stating that Force Majeure event existed and the PSAs were validly terminated by the Claimants and that Letter of Credit for nonfulfilment of Minimum Work Obligation cannot be drawn by the Republic of Yemen.
 It has also awarded the Claimants legal costs and Republic of Yemen accrued bonus and fixed taxes.
 Both the parties have filed clarification applications regarding payment of interest on the amount awarded and unpaid bonus.
+Subsequently in 2018, Republic of Yemen had withdrawn its appeal which was confirmed by ICC Paris on 29 March 2018.
+The Company is in discussions with the Banks for formally closing out the standby letters of credit.

-23. UNHEDGED FOREIGN CURRENCY EXPOSURE
+22. UNHEDGED FOREIGN CURRENCY EXPOSURE

-Foreign Currency Exposure that are not hedged by derivative instruments as on 31 December 2017 amount to USD 18,571 (previous year USD 92,923)
+Foreign Currency Exposure that are not hedged by derivative instruments as on 31 December 2018 amount to USD 3,008 (previous year USD 18,571)

-24. SEGMENT REPORTING
+23. SEGMENT REPORTING